CarolHall-NCSU-CBE/Parallel-DMD-PRIME20/README.md

 **/example/**: this directory contains an example of required file and subdirectories for a simulation using DMD/PRIME20.
 Requirements to start a simulation including:
 - **input.txt**: Please follow the format to enter all parameters that are required for a simulation.
 The explanation for each parameters are also included in the file.

->**Note 1:** The current version can run simulations for system with 1 or 2 peptide sequences; each with maximum length of 30 residues.
-If system contains only 1 peptide sequence, then sequence 1 and 2 should be the same in the 'input.txt'
+> **pep1** and **pep2** are sequences of the peptides that are simulated.
+It must be in abbrevating alphabetical format (e.g. pep1=GVLYVGS) .
+The current version can run simulations for system with single or double components; each with maximum length of 30 residues.
+If system contains single peptide sequence, then *pep1* and *pep2* must be the same in the 'input.txt'
+>
+> **chain1** and **chain2** are the number of peptide chains of each peptide component in the simulation box.
+If the peptide is long, *chain1* and *chain2* should be reduced to avoid overcrowding, overlapping and to reduce simulation time.

 >**Note 2:** The current version allows annealing simulation with a default set of temperatures (annealing = 0) or a user-defined temperatures (annealing = 1).